Prosperna/p1_docs/_documentation/getting_started.md

   - name:
     content:
 content_markdown: |-
   Welcome to the Getting Started guide for Prosperna API Documentation!

   Prosperna is an all-in-one eCommerce platform for Philippine businesses.
 We are on a mission to empower 100,000 Philippine MSMEs with simple and affordable eCommerce software.
 In fact, we are super passionate about helping Philippine MSMEs we're giving you a free account forever!

-This guide will help you get started with the Prosperna API documentation.

   You'll succeed if you do this.
   {: .success }